sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

 Step 6 - Installing the Avionics into the Fuselage ......................................................

 Insert the M4 locking nuts into the recess provided in the 3D printed Front and Rear Mounts.
+The locking nuts can also be glued in if they are loose in the 3D Print, just keep the nut thread clear of glue.
 Install the damping balls on the Avionics Enclosure into the four large holes of the 3D printed Base plate.
 Then insert the other side of the balls into the 3D printed front and rear AE mount.
 The Front mount is higher than the Rear mount.

 .. image:: /images/AE/MountBallsCenter_SM.jpg
     :target: /images/AE/MountBallsCenter.jpg

+*Picture for damping ball setup illustration only.

 .. tip::
     To mount the rubber balls into the mounts and enclosure center plate insert them on one side first then carefully pull the rubber ring through the hole until the rubber is flush all the way around the hole.